mark-antal-csizmadia/nn-blocks/README.md

-# One-layer neural network from scratch
+# nn-blocks

-Training and testing a one layer network with multiple outputs to classify images from the CIFAR-10 dataset.
+Training and testing deep neural networks and utilizing deep learning best practices for multi-class classification on the CIFAR-10 dataset.
+From scratch, without dedicated deep learning packages.